My love for cooking is very ancient. Who knows, perhaps I was born with it!

 After all the hard work, I felt tired and decided to go straight back home for a nice shower.
 There were two ways to leave the kitchen: one from the back, which bypassed the eating area, and another through the front.
 I took the second way, a little curious to see how people had received my creation.

 What I saw was just unbelievable—it gives me goose bumps even today, after 35 years!
 People where feeding each other, with ecstatic faces and whispering words like ‘how good, how fabulous, how delicious’.
-I hid behind a tree and cried, because everyone seemed delighted with
+I hid behind a tree and cried, because everyone seemed delighted with my dish!

 And that’s how I started to cook every day!